Distinguished regular supercuspidal representations: Functoriality

 \begin{defn} We call a tuple $(S,\wh{j},\chi,\mu,(G',\xi,z),j)$ a {\em regular supercuspidal datum} if it satisfies: \begin{enumerate} \item $(S,\wh{j},\chi,\mu)$ is a regular supercuspidal $L$-packet datum, \item $(G',\xi,z)$ is a rigid inner twist of $G$, \item $j:S\ra G'$ is an admissible embedding over $F$ with respect to $\wh{j}$. \end{enumerate} \end{defn}

-\begin{remark} We can also make the set of regular supercuspidal data being a category.
+\begin{remark} The above definition is \cite[Definition 5.3.2]{kal}.
+We can also make the set of regular supercuspidal data being a category.
 There is a natural forgetful functor from it onto the category of regular supercuspidal $L$-packet data.
-Given a regular supercuspidal $L$-packet datum $(S,\wh{j},\chi,\mu)$, the set of isomorphism classes of regular supercuspidal data mapping to it is a torsor under $H^1(u\ra W,Z\ra S)$. \end{remark}
+Given a regular supercuspidal $L$-packet datum $(S,\wh{j},\chi,\mu)$, the set of isomorphism classes of regular supercuspidal data mapping to it is a torsor under $H^1(u\ra W,Z\ra S)$.
+See {\em loc. cit.} Definition 5.3.3 and the paragraph below it. \end{remark}

+According to \cite[\S5.3]{kal}, for a regular supercuspidal datum $(S,\wh{j},\chi,\mu,(G',\xi,z),j)$, in order to define the associated $L$-packet, we have to first modify it to be a proper datum $(S,\wh{j},\chi^\new,\mu^\new,(G',\xi,z),j)$ which is isomorphic to $(S,\wh{j},\chi,\mu,(G',\xi,z),j)$.
+We refer to {\em loc. cit.}, especially pages 1076 and 1153, for the reason of this modification, and refer to {\em loc. cit.} Steps 1 and 2 in \S5.3 for the definitions of $\chi^\new$ and $\mu^\new$.
+The following two definitions are given at {\em loc. cit.} page 1154.